 Drone apps to check out

-UAV Forecast (free): This app provides updated weather predictions, information related to GPS satellites, solar activity (Kp), no-fly zones and flight prohibitions.
+UAV Forecast (free): This app provides you with ways to get started with new drone.
+It gives you updated weather predictions, information related to GPS satellites, solar activity (Kp), no-fly zones, and flight prohibitions.

 AirMap (free): This app provides information about where you can and cannot fly.
 In addition, if you are flying within 5 miles of an airport, you can seek the contact information of the airport authorities to let them know that you are flying your drone in their vicinity.